pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

 1. Create a base directory named `<book-id>`
 1. Create a `bagit.txt` in the base directory.
 1. Optionally create a `bag-info.txt`
-1. Iterate through each page and create a file in `<book-id>/data` named `<file-id>-<file-name>.<file-extension>` with the binary data.
+1. Iterate through each Page and create a file in `<book-id>/data` named `<file-id>-<file-name>.<file-extension>` with the binary data.
 Store the metadata in `<book-id>/metadata/<file-id>.json`.
-1. Either when done, or as each file is added, update `manifest-md5.json` and `tagmanifest-md5.json` with the checksums for each file in `data` and `metadata`.
+1. Either when done, or as each file is added, update `manifest-md5.txt` and `tagmanifest-md5.txt` with the checksums for each file in `data` and `metadata`.
 1. Optionally update `bag-info.txt` to include the `Payload-Oxum` and `Bag-Size`

 **Pros**:

-1. We have a bag that people can look at and reasonably understand.
+1. We have a Bag that people can look at and reasonably understand.
-1. External systems may possible be able to ingest the material, but in practice this is pretty unlikely - bag profiles vary substantially from vendor to vendor.
+1. External systems may able to ingest the material, but in practice this is pretty unlikely - Bag profiles vary substantially from vendor to vendor.

 **Cons**: